ProfJake/Lecture6_Objects/README.md

     simpleObjects - directory of files for simple Object definitions

-    prototype -  directory of files for building an object definition with a prototype
+    classes -  directory of files for building an object definition with class notation

-    Inheritance -  directory of files demonstrating prototype inheritance
+    Inheritance -  directory of files demonstrating "class" inheritance